j0fiN/Digital-Oscilloscope/README.md

 # Digital-Oscilloscope
 Simple Digital Oscilloscope.

-_Pull the EXE file and try for Once!!!_
+_Pull the .EXE file and try for Once!!!_